 3.5.2 Levels of Government Spend and Taxation

-The previous section (3.5.1) focused on finding a formula for sharing the burden of government spending.
-This section reviews the controversies over determining its scale in the context of the overall health of a country’s economy, recognising that it should never be regarded as a ‘blank cheque’ because those who pay the most should be able to feel that the expenditure is justifiable.
+There is some government spending in every economic system, as described earlier (3.2.3).
+It should never be regarded as a ‘blank cheque’, because those who pay the most should be able to feel that the expenditure is justifiable.
 Public money should not be wasted.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/352a.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/352a.htm.